Curriculum practical training policy and procedure

-- The University of Michigan International Center, the College of Engineering (CoE), and IOE have developed policies, in accordance with federal regulations, for IOE graduate students who wish to pursue CPT.
-This document summarizes the IC and CoE procedures and requirements for all Engineering graduate students, and specifies the additional IOE departmental requirements.
+- The University of Michigan (U-M) International Center, the College of Engineering (CoE), and the Industrial and Operations Engineering (IOE) Department have developed policies, in accordance with federal regulations, for IOE graduate students who wish to pursue CPT.
+This document summarizes the International Center and CoE procedures and requirements for all Engineering graduate students and specifies the additional IOE departmental requirements.

-General CPT Policies CPT authorizations for UM students are processed by the International Center (IC).
-The IC maintains a webpage (https://internationalcenter.umich.edu/students/f1-students/cpt) with detailed information about CPT eligibility, application process, and other important policies that apply to all F-1 students at UM seeking CPT authorization.
+General CPT policies CPT authorizations for U-M students are processed by the International Center.
+The International Center maintains a webpage with detailed information about CPT eligibility, the application process, and other important policies that apply to all F-1 students at U-M seeking CPT authorization.
 Some of the points covered are:

 - The student must have a written, valid job offer and a Detailed Training Description to apply for CPT authorization.

 - The CPT employment must be an integral part of the student’s program of study.